-In the fall of 2021, all new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
-All freshmen and transfer students will complete the training "Sexual & Interpersonal Violence Prevention and Response Course (SPARC)" which addresses harassment and Title IX issues.
-This course was developed by The State University of New York (SUNY).
-This training will also be delivered to new students and transfer students in January 2022.
+In the fall of 2021, a new program called Sexual & Interpersonal Violence Prevention And Response Course (SPARC) will be sent out to all new and transfer students to complete.
+This program was developed by the State University of New York (SUNY).
+All new, incoming students and employees will receive training and be informed about primary prevention and awareness programs and learn that UNH prohibits domestic violence, dating violence, sexual assault and stalking or any other form of sexual violence.
+This same training will be sent out to new and transfer students again in January 2022.
 The definitions of these violations are covered earlier in this chapter.
-In 2020 SHARPP provided 161 prevention programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
-They had contact with over 8,500 people.
-The Affirmative Action & Equity Office provided over 15 different training programs to students, faculty and staff.
-They had contact with over 1500 people.
+In 2020 SHARPP provided over 161 programs to students, faculty and staff including bystander intervention, healthy relationships, street harassment, and Wildcats get consent among many others.
+They had contact with over 8,514 people.
+Title IX provided over 15 different training programs to students, faculty and staff.

-The following chart is an example of the many courses offered each year at UNH.
+The following chart is an exa imple of the many courses offered each vear at UNH THE TOHEWHILE citate is all car mipic of the man , courses offered each your at Ortin.

-Organization Name People trained Course Name Topic Housing Staff/faculty None of your business Healthy relationships Greek Life Greek chapter Hooking up with Bystander students confidence intervention Study abroad Faculty, staff and Staying safe while Personal body safety Program students abroad Residential Life College faculty and Behind Closed Doors Dating violence and staff SHARPP protocols sexual violence Alpha Chi Omega Greek Chapter SHARPP 101 Dating Violence students UNH UNH Community Take Back the Night Rape myths vs facts Other Health and UNH Community Trauma informed Sexual Assault Wellness response UNH Police Female RAD- Rape Women's self- students/employees Aggression Defense defense course AAEO Staff/ faculty and SPARC and Title IX Keeping safe, Students Harassment training preventing any type of harassment.
-SHARPP UNH Community Alcohol and Drug Knowledge about abuse on campus how drugs and alcohol affect your body.
+Organization Name People trained Course Name Topic Housing Staff/faculty None of your Healthy relationships business Greek Life Greek chapter Hooking up with Bystander students confidence intervention Study abroad Faculty, staff and Staying safe while Personal body safety Program students abroad Residential Life College faculty and Behind Closed Doors Dating Violence and staff SHARPP protocols sexual violence Alpha Chi Omega Greek Chapter SHARPP 101 Dating Violence students UNH UNH Community Take Back the Night Rape myths vs facts Other Health and UNH Community Trauma informed Sexual Assault Wellness response UNH Police Female RAD- Rape Women's self- students/employees Aggression Defense defense course